music dictionary : As - As

 Ass-earedsaid of someone who has little or no powers of aesthetic judgment in matters of musical performance or of someone who is tone-deaf

-assécher(French) drain
+assécher(French) to drain

 assecondare(Italian) satisfy, support (favour)